-As a general rule, all documents that are not explicitly excluded will be published on the website.
-Documents distributed for BFUG meetings will be published on the website in advance of the meetings unless the Cochairs have decided otherwise.
+As a general rule, all relevant documents that are not explicitly excluded will be published on the website.
+Documents distributed for BFUG meetings will be published on the website at least 10 days in advance of the meetings unless the Chairs have decided otherwise.

-The country pages of each BFUG member will be partially edited under the responsibility of the member.
-The pages concerning BFUG Working Groups and other substructures will be edited by the BFUG Secretariat, in close cooperation with the Co-chairs of the concerned WGs/AGs.
+The country pages of each BFUG member will be edited under the responsibility of the member.
+The pages concerning BFUG Working Groups and other substructures will be edited by the BFUG Secretariat, in close cooperation with the Co-chairs of the substructures concerned.

-For the internal use of the BFUG members or that of Working/Advisory Groups the Secretariat has created a password for a protected website area, generically called "the Backoffice".
-This area allows for document storage and exchange, events' registration, calendar setting.
-In September 2016, a new website will be launched which will offer public access to the full archive with exception of only those documents which have been decided to be confidential.
+For the internal use of the BFUG members or that of WGs/AGs and other sub-structures, the Secretariat has created a password for a protected website area, generically called "the Backoffice".
+This area allows for document storage and exchange, registration for events, setting up the calendar.
+In September 2016, a new website was launched which offers public access to the full archive with exception of those documents which it has been decided to keep confidential.
+A new version of the website is under construction in order to allow the present and future Secretariats to manage it in a more dynamic way.

-The EHEA website is listing an open calendar of events, organised by the BFUG Working and Advisory Groups as well as the EHEA member countries and organisations.
-For an external event, due to be published on the official EHEA website, it has to be related to the Bologna Process and should be organised or at least supported by one of the countries or organisations participating in the Bologna Process.
+The EHEA website contains an open calendar of events, organised by the BFUG Working, and Advisory Groups, any other sub-structures as well as by the EHEA member countries and organisations.
+The EHEA website should be passed from one Secretariat to another with all the technical backgrounds in order to guarantee the transition between two Secretariats.
+For an external event to be published on the official EHEA website, it must be strictly related to the Bologna Process and should be organised and supported by one of the countries or organisations participating in the Bologna Process.
 Moreover, the event should in principle be open to participants from all Bologna countries and should be in line with the priorities of the BFUG work plan.
-Invitations, presentations, reports and conclusions can be published on the website and forwarded to the BFUG on request of the organisers.
+Relevant invitations, presentations, reports and conclusions from BFUG members and consultative members can be published on the website and forwarded to the BFUG.
+In principle, this service could also consider similar requests from other parties.

-For an event to be published on the EHEA website, the organisers have to fill in a template provided by the Bologna Secretariat.
-The final decision on whether or not an event is considered a part of the BFUG events is taken by the Bologna Secretariat.
+For an event to be published on the EHEA website, the organisers have to fill in a template provided by the BFUG Secretariat (Annex 10).
+The final decision on whether or not an event is considered a part of the BFUG events is taken by the Co-chairs in consultation with the BFUG Secretariat.